Unions: GOP workers’ comp bill limits job injury claims

 March 1st, 2017 by Ric Hanson

 DES MOINES, Iowa (AP) — Republican lawmakers are fast-tracking a bill that labor unions say would reduce compensation benefits for workers injured on the job in Iowa.
-The bill advanced from the House commerce subcommittee Wednesday with an identical bill scheduled for Senate subcommittee consideration later in the day.
+The bill advanced from both House and Senate commerce subcommittees Wednesday.
+Full committee consideration is planned for Thursday.